thegenius/openJSON/README.md

 #openJSON#

-__JSON parser that easy in use, elegant in coding, effcient in performance.__
+__JSON parser that easy to use, elegant in coding, effcient in performance.__

 If you find any bug, please email me : wangwei@mprc.pku.edu.cn